jgors/vimux-ipy/README.md

 + open desired python script with vim,
 + then execute the command to open the iPython tmux pane split (eg. `Leader vip`),
-+ now visually selected code and/or delimited blocks/cells of code can be sent from the python script/vim to the tmux pane running iPython.
++ now visually selected code and/or delimited blocks/cells of code can be sent from the python script in vim to the tmux pane running iPython.